ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 * 'scope': Required.
 MUST be set to the specific group that the Client is attempting to join, i.e., the group name, and the roles it wishes to have in the group.
 This value corresponds to one scope entry, as defined in {{scope}}.
 * 'get_creds': Optional, present if the Subcriber Client wants to retrieve the public keys of all the Publisher Clients upon joining.
 Otherwise, this parameter MUST NOT be present.
 If the parameter is present, the parameter MUST encode the CBOR simple value "null" (0xf6).
 Note that no 'role_filter' is necessary as KDC returns the authentication credentials of Publisher Clients by default.
 * 'client\_cred': The use of this parameter is detailed in {{client_cred}}.
 * 'cnonce': Optional, MUST be present if 'client\_cred' is present.
-It is a dedicated nonce N_C generated by the Client.
+It is a dedicated nonce N\_C generated by the Client.
 It is RECOMMENDED to use a 8-byte long random nonce.
 Join Requests MUST include a new 'cnonce' at each join attempt.
 * 'client\_cred\_verify': Optional, MUST be present if 'client\_cred' is present.
-The use of this parameter is detailed in {{pop}}
+The use of this parameter is detailed in {{pop}}.

 #### Client Credentials-'client_cred' {#client_cred}

-One of the following cases can occur when a new node joins the pub/sub group.
+One of the following cases can occur when a new node attempts to join a pub/sub group.

-*  The joining node  will join the group exclusively as a Subscriber, i.e., it is not going to send messages to the group.
+*  The joining node requests to join the group exclusively as a Subscriber, i.e., it is not going to send messages to the group.
 In this case, the joining node is not required to provide its own authentication credential to the KDC.
 In case the joining node still provides an authentication credential in the 'client_cred' parameter of the Join Request (see {{join-request}}), the KDC silently ignores that parameter, as well as the related parameters 'cnonce' and 'client_cred_verify'.
-*  The KDC already acquired the authentication credential of the joining node
+*  The joining node has a Publisher role, and
-    -  during a past group joining process,  or
-    -  during establishing a secure communication association, and the joining node and the KDC use a symmetric proof-of-possession key.
+    -  the KDC already acquired the authentication credential of the joining node either during a past group joining process, or during establishing a secure communication association, and the joining node and the KDC use a symmetric proof-of-possession key.
 If the authentication credential and the proof-of-possession key are compatible with the signature or ECDH algorithm, and possible associated parameters, then the key can be used for the authentication credential in pub/sub groups.
 In this case, the joining node MAY choose not to provide again its own authentication credential to the KDC, in order to limit the size of the Join Request.
-* If the joining node is a Publisher, and the KDC hasn't acquired an authentication credential, the joining node MUST provide a compatible authentication credential in the 'client_cred' parameter of the Join Request (see {{join-request}}).
+    - the KDC hasn't acquired an authentication credential.
+Then, the joining node MUST provide a compatible authentication credential in the 'client_cred' parameter of the Join Request (see {{join-request}}).

-Finally, the joining node MUST provide its own authentication credential again if it has provided the KDC with multiple authentication credentials during past joining processes, intended for different pub/sub groups.
+Finally, the joining node MUST provide its own authentication credential again if it has provided the KDC with multiple authentication credentials during past joining processes intended for different pub/sub groups.
 If the joining node provides its own authentication credential, the KDC performs consistency checks as per {{join-request}} and, in case of success, considers it as the authentication credential associated with the joining node in the pub/sub group.

 #### Proof-of-Possession {#pop}